yuanbianGit/AP-Attack/README.md

 # AP-Attack
 The official code of ICCV25 accepted paper "Prompt-driven Transferable Adversarial Attack on Person Re-Identification with Attribute-aware Textual Inversion".

-The code will releasd before ICCV Meeting Dates.
+The code will releasd before November.